tmb5cg/Fifa-Autobidder/README.md

 I suspect this will cause the biggest number of issues.

-#### Chomedriver
+### Chomedriver

 If the bot is correctly starting, and you are sure Python is not the issue, then Chromedriver is the issue.
-The Chromedriver files (folder chrome_windows / chrome_mac) are the versions used by my system.
+The Chromedriver files ([chrome_windows](./chrome_windows) and [chrome_mac](./chrome_mac)) are the versions used by my system.
 In order for Chromedriver to work, it must match your systems version of Chrome.
 This can easily be fixed by redownloading Chromedriver.

 Go [here](https://chromedriver.chromium.org/downloads) and download the latest release (Google will link you to the correct version).
 Replace the chromedriver in either the *chrome_windows* or *chrome_mac* with your download.